-The chronic dietary exposure assessment indicates that the residues associated with the proposed MRLs for avilamycin for pig meat and offal do not represent an unacceptable risk to public health and safety.
+The chronic dietary exposure assessment indicates that residues associated with the proposed MRLs do not represent an unacceptable risk to public health and safety.

 FSANZ will make a Sanitary and Phytosanitary (SPS) notification to the World Trade Organization.

 Statement of Reasons